jyutcitzi/jyutcitzi-RIME/README.md

 - **jyutcitzi_web.schema.yaml** - config file for the Jyutcitzi web keyboard
 - **jyutcitzi_font.dict.yaml** - main dictionary for the Jyutcitzi font keyboard, and contains a wide selection of monosyllables rendered using font-based Jyutcitzi characters
 - **jyutcitzi_web.dict.yaml** - main dictionary for the Jyutcitzi web keyboard, and contains a wide selection of monosyllables rendered using web-based Jyutcitzi characters
-- **jyutcitzi_core.lettered.dict.yaml** - dictionary containing the original list of latin- containing compounds from jyut6ping3.lettered.dict.yaml
+- **jyutcitzi_core.lettered.dict.yaml** - dictionary containing the original list of Latin-containing compounds from jyut6ping3.lettered.dict.yaml
 - **jyutcitzi_font.lettered.dict.yaml** - dictionary containing Latin-containing compounds, which are rendered using font-based Jyutcitzi characters
 - **jyutcitzi_web.lettered.dict.yaml** - dictionary containing Latin-containing compounds, which are rendered using web-based Jyutcitzi characters
 - **jyutcitzi_font.compound.dict.yaml** - dictionary containing Honzi compounds, which are rendered using font-based Jyutcitzi characters
-- **jyutcitzi_web.compound.dict.yaml** - dictionary containing Honzi vocabulary, which are rendered using font-based Jyutcitzi characters
+- **jyutcitzi_web.compound.dict.yaml** - dictionary containing Honzi compounds, which are rendered using web-based Jyutcitzi characters
 - **jyutcitzi_font.phrase.dict.yaml** - dictionary containing Cantonese phrases, which are rendered using font-based Jyutcitzi characters
 - **jyutcitzi_web.phrase.dict.yaml** - dictionary containing Cantonese phrases, which are rendered using web-based Jyutcitzi characters
 - **jyutcitzi.jyutcit_phrases.dict.yaml** - dictionary containing a selection of phrases from existing Jyutcitzi literature